 Comprised of 10 different towers protecting three internal compounds, Golubac Fortress was a powerhouse guarding the Danube.
 Despite its formidable structure, it changed hands many times throughout its existence, but even war and constant attack could not destroy the thick stone walls.
 Unfortunately, the only thing strong enough to begin the death of Golubac was modern technology.

 In 1964, a hydroelectric dam on the Danube caused flooding along its shores.
-Water levels skyrocketed, and the outer walls along the lower bank were submerged, leaving the tops of Golubac's towers poking sadly out of the water.
-Along with the Danube's invasion of the fortress, a road was created that passed through the walls, once again proving that the only way to breach Golubac was with the technology of modern progress and infrastructure.
+The rising water levels eventually submerged Golubac’s outer walls along the lower bank.
+Along with the Danube’s invasion of the fortress, a road was created that passed through the walls, once again proving that the only way to breach Golubac was with the technology of modern progress and infrastructure.

 In 2005, a campaign to restore the overgrown fortress was undertaken and Golubac is now a popular tourist site in Serbia, especially during boat tours of the Danube.